eliphatfs/adversarial/submission/README.md

   - `model_vitb`: ViTB16
 - `--attacker`: The attack to be used.
 We currently support:
   - `energy`: Energy Attack **(ours)**.
 (Black-box)
-  - `fw`: Frank-Wolfe Attack.
+  - `fw`: Frank-Wolfe Attack used in the preparation phase of Energy Attack.
 (White-box)
 - `--custom_flags`: We defined custom flags for Energy Attack.
 Currently, this argument should be used together with Energy Attack only.
-  - `ea:annealoff`: Whether to enable annealing of Energy Attack. **Always add this flag when using Energy Attack for better performance.**
+  - `ea:annealoff`: Whether to enable annealing of Energy Attack.
+For all our experiments in the paper we added this flag when using Energy Attack for better performance.
   - `ea:basepkl:<your_pkl>`: Changes the perturbation patches used for Energy Attack.
 By default we use patches from an adversarially-trained CIFAR10 ResNet18.
 For details please refer to [this section](#using-other-perturbation-patches).

 ### Using other perturbation patches